awillig/dcp-vardis/dcp-vardis-project/specification/dcp-context.md

-When operating a (connected) swarm or formation of unmanned aerial vehicles (UAVs) or drones, the swarm members will have to communicate wirelessly with each other for purposes of coordination (e.g. to decide where the formation should move), or avoidance of physical drone collisions.
+When operating a (connected) swarm or formation of unmanned aerial vehicles (UAVs) or drones, the swarm members will have to communicate wirelessly with each other for purposes of coordination and control (e.g. to decide where the formation should move), or avoidance of physical drone collisions.
 To address the requirement of collision avoidance we assume that each drone frequently transmits messages carrying its own position, speed, heading and possibly other operational information to its local neighbourhood, typically using a local broadcast.
 Neighboured drones can use this information to estimate the trajectory of the sender and predict impending collisions.
 This mode of operation is very similar to the case of vehicular networks, where each vehicle frequently transmits basic safety messages to its neighbourhood, often at a rate of 10 Hz, to reduce uncertainty about the position of neighbours to a tolerable level.

 Under this arrangement, the network carries a constant background load of periodically transmitted packets, which from hereon we refer to as